clojure-emacs/cider/README.md

 <kbd>C-c M-n</kbd>                   | Switch the namespace of the REPL buffer to the namespace of the current buffer.
 <kbd>C-c C-z</kbd>                   | Switch to the relevant REPL buffer.
 Use a prefix argument to change the namespace of the REPL buffer to match the currently visited source file.
 <kbd>C-u C-u C-c C-z</kbd>           | Switch to the REPL buffer based on a user prompt for a directory.
+<kbd>C-c M-z</kbd>                   | Load (eval) the current buffer and switch to the relevant REPL buffer.
+Use a prefix argument to change the namespace of the REPL buffer to match the currently visited source file.
 <kbd>C-c M-d</kbd>                   | Display default REPL connection details, including project directory name, buffer namespace, host and port.
 <kbd>C-c M-r</kbd>                   | Rotate and display the default nREPL connection.
 <kbd>C-c M-o</kbd>                   | Clear the entire REPL buffer, leaving only a prompt.
 Useful if you're running the REPL buffer in a side by side buffer.